AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getSelectedValues()
    :module: RoadRunner

-   returns the values selected with SimulateOptions for the current model time / timestep
+   returns the values of the current timecourse selections for the current state of the model

    :rtype: numpy.ndarray